Solar panel: Power curve

-Blocking and bypass diodes may be incorporated within the module or used externally to deal with partial array shading, in order to maximize output.
-For series connections, bypass diodes are placed in parallel with modules to allow current to bypass shaded modules which would otherwise severely limit the current.
-For paralleled connections, a blocking diode may be placed in series with each module's string to prevent current flowing backwards through shaded strings thus short-circuiting other strings.

 Inverters

-Solar inverters convert the DC power provided by panels to AC power.
+Solar inverters convert the direct current power provided by panels to alternating current power.

 MPP (Maximum power point) of the solar panel consists of MPP voltage (V_{mpp}) and MPP current (I_{mpp}).
-Performing maximum power point tracking (MPPT), a solar inverter samples the output (I-V curve) from the solar cell and applies the proper electrical load to obtain maximum power.
+Performing maximum power point tracking, a solar inverter samples the output (I-V curve) from the solar cell and applies the proper electrical load to obtain maximum power.

-Solar panels are wired to inverters in parallel or series (a 'string').
-In string connections the voltages of the modules add, but the current is determined by the lowest performing panel.
-This is known as the "Christmas light effect".
-In parallel connections the voltages will be the same, but the currents add.
-Arrays are connected up to meet the voltage requirements of the inverters and to not greatly exceed the current limits.
+An alternating current solar panel has a small direct current to alternating current microinverter on the back and produces alternating current power with no external direct current connector.
+Alternating current modules are defined by Underwriters Laboratories as the smallest and most complete system for harvesting solar energy.

 Micro-inverters work independently to enable each panel to contribute its maximum possible output for a given amount of sunlight, but can be more expensive.

+Solar panel interconnection

+Solar panel electrical interconnections are made of conductors that carry current and are sized according to the current rating and fault conditions; sometimes including in-line fuses.